Air pollution levels shoot up in Kolkata and parts of South India, experts link it to smog in north

 Meanwhile, authorities in Kolkata have taken measures to bring down the rising pollution.
 “We are taking several steps to contain air pollution in Kolkata, like sprinkling water at construction sites, stopping movement of over 15-year-old commercial vehicles in the cities of Kolkata and Howrah and banning coal-based ovens in roadside food stalls,” a state Pollution Control Board official told PTI.

-Crop burning is considered one of the main reasons behind the rising level of air pollution in the Delhi-NCR region and other northern states.
+Crop burning is considered one of the main reasons for the rising level of air pollution in the Delhi-NCR region and other northern states at this time of the year, though it is exacerbated by firecrackers burst around Diwali.
 Prime Minister Narendra Modi on Wednesday asked the Ministry of Agriculture to distribute equipment to farmers of Punjab, Haryana and Uttar Pradesh on a priority basis to tackle stubble burning.

 Now, follow and debate the day’s most significant stories on Scroll Exchange.